dayanisc7709/apcsa-freedom-project/prep/plan.md

 #### Beyond MVP

-- [ ] If times allows: Add text that will explain how to proceed in game
+- [ ] Add enemies that move around
-- [ ] Make another level
+- [ ] Add a few more levels
-- [ ] Changing death screen to have more details in it
+- [ ] Moving platforms in the newer levels
-- [ ] Add some sort of score of highscore
+- [ ] If time allows: Add some item to collect, like a coin possibly